 TMS vendors are dependent upon the data layer, and it makes sense given that without a data layer you are forced to scrape details from pages during the client-side session.
 That in and of itself makes it prone to error as pages are updated and the experience changes.
 From my perspective there are four truths about data layers that I want to call attention to:

-- You are basically creating a "tag" to build a data layer to ultimately then integrate with other tags.
+- You are basically creating a "tag" to build a data layer to ultimately then integrate with other tags

-- The ability to maintain a consistent version of a data layer on both mobile and web is a challenge.
+- The ability to maintain a consistent version of a data layer on both mobile and web is a challenge

-- Security, privacy, and control should be considered when building a data layer.
+- Security, privacy, and control should be considered when building a data layer

 The first data layer we built at Stratigent was back in 2008, and at the time it was indeed a faster and more efficient way to structure data for tag management.
 However, times have changed and the sheer complexity in the number of tags, the features within those tags/systems, and the environments themselves have basically turned the data layer into a monster to manage.
 In my last couple of years at Ebiquity we saw several clients struggle with building a data layer and allocating a budget to do it properly.
-When you forego the data layer, everything within your TMS slowly falls apart and all features boasted within the solution of your choosing are left unused or underutilised.
+When you forgo the data layer, everything within your TMS slowly falls apart and all features boasted within the solution of your choosing are left unused or underutilized.

-Over time, I noticed the irony in the effort required to build a data layer and realised that it wouldn't be sustainable long-term.
+Over time, I noticed the irony in the effort required to build a data layer and realized that it wouldn't be sustainable long-term.
 As a client, you purchased a TMS in the hope of removing the manual effort for capturing data and sending it to technologies within your marketing stack.
 Now, as the complexity has increased, clients find themselves having to invest significant dollars to get their environment "TMS-ready" for the ideal implementation by building the data layer.
-As a result, the tagging efforts that were "removed" by the promises of TMS have simply shifted to the efforts required to centralise and store the session-level data within your data layer object for usage by the TMS.
+As a result, the tagging efforts that were "removed" by the promises of TMS have simply shifted to the efforts required to centralize and store the session-level data within your data layer object for usage by the TMS.

-Given that the mobile device is now key to cross-channel personalisation, it would only make sense that TMS and the data layer should operate the same way across both web and mobile (hybrid and app) channels.
+Given that the mobile device is now key to cross-channel personalization, it would only make sense that TMS and the data layer should operate the same way across both web and mobile (hybrid and app) channels.
 However, the struggles as you try to shift this approach to mobile become even more messy.
 The sheer number of mobile development frameworks can render the data layer object useless, and the coding required to embed within the app makes it even more prone to error.
 I've seen so much wasted effort and money during mobile implementations to finesse a TMS SDK and data layer object; especially when you are consistently releasing updates to the mobile apps in the marketplace.
 As a point of reference, one of my prior clients spent $250K just to build a data layer for one app across both iOS and Android.